-If you have been injured working on an offshore oil rig, platform, barge, jackup rig, ship or other vessel, a Louisiana Jones Act Lawyer at the Wills Law Firm is prepared to help you get on the path to recovery.
-We are an experienced maritime injury law firm that helps oil rig workers, longshoremen, seamen and other maritime employees in Louisiana and across the United States collect the financial compensation and benefits they need to recover from serious injuries.
+If you have been injured working on an offshore oil rig, platform, barge, jack-up rig, ship, or another vessel, a Louisiana Maritime Lawyer at the Wills Law Firm is prepared to help you get on the path to recovery.
+We are an experienced maritime injury law firm that helps oil rig workers, longshoremen, seamen, and other maritime employees in Louisiana and across the United States collect the financial compensation and benefits they need to recover from serious injuries.

-A Louisiana Jones Act Lawyer Can Help Protect Your Rights
+A Louisiana Maritime Injury Attorney Can Help Protect Your Rights

-When you are injured in a maritime accident it can be difficult figure out what you should do.
-Your employer, insurance carriers and other parties will want to interview you and may ask you to provide a sworn statement about the accident.
+When you are injured in a maritime accident it can be difficult to figure out what you should do.
+Your employer, insurance carriers, and other parties will want to interview you and may ask you to provide a sworn statement about the accident.
 It is important to speak with a lawyer as soon as possible.
-You should never provide any recorded, written or sworn statements or testimony until you have consulted with your attorney.
+You should never provide any recorded, written, or sworn statements or testimony until you have consulted with your Louisiana maritime injury attorney.
 These companies and their lawyers are hoping that you will make a mistake and say something that can be used against you later on to hurt your case.

-Oftentimes maritime employers will try to get an injured seaman or crew member to sign a release and accept a quick settlement offer.
-While you may be in need of money, it is important to know that these offers are generally low ball offers, representing only a small fraction of what your case is really worth.
-You should never sign a release or accept any offer until you have spoken with your Jones Act attorney.
+Oftentimes maritime employers will try to get an injured seaman or crew boat member to sign a release and accept a quick settlement offer.
+While you may be in need of money, it is important to know that these offers are generally lowball offers, representing only a small fraction of what your case is really worth.
+You should never sign a release or accept any offer until you have spoken with your Lousiana maritime attorney.
 If you take an offer and sign a release, you are giving up your legal rights to sue your company forever.

 Legal Relief for Victims of Maritime Accidents